-The Board has created three committees with the responsibility to provide specialist guidance to its directors and each operates within approved terms of reference.
+The Board has created three sub-committees of the Board, each operating within its own terms of reference, approved by the Board, in order to provide specialist guidance to its Directors.
 A reporting mechanism has been set up to ensure that recommendations from the different committees are effectively escalated to the Board in an orderly manner.
-Regular reports from the Chairpersons of the Committees are included on the agenda of all Board meetings.
+The report of the Chairperson of each sub-committee is an agenda item at all board meetings.